ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 The mechanism for proxying Ethernet in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that carry different semantics from Ethernet frames.
-Some of these extensions can augment Ethernet payloads with additional data or compress Ethernet frame header fields, while others can exchange data that is completely separate from Ethernet payloads.
+Some of these extensions could augment Ethernet payloads with additional data or compress Ethernet frame header fields, while others could exchange data that is completely separate from Ethernet payloads.
 In order to accomplish this, all HTTP Datagrams associated with Ethernet proxying requests streams start with a Context ID field; see {{payload-format}}.